vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 - This delegation only successfully delegates 0.1
 - Party C delegates 0.1 to validator A
 - This transaction is rejected as it would exceed `maxStakePerValidator`

+## Auto delegation scenarios

+### Normal scenario auto undelegation:
+- epoch 0: party associated 1000 VEGA
+- epoch 0: party nominated 200 VEGA to validators 1-5
+- epoch 1: party dissociated 200 VEGA
+- at the end of epoch1: party one would have left 160 tokens nominated to validators 1-5 (for both epoch 1 and onwards - the former is important so that they don't get rewarded for 200 per validator)

+### Normal scenario auto delegation:
+- epoch 0: party associated 1000 VEGA
+- epoch 0: party nominated 200 VEGA to validators 1-5
+- epoch 1: party associated 200 VEGA
+- end of epoch 1: there's sufficient space on each validator 1-5 to accept the delegation of 40 VEGA from party 1 and party1 now has delegation of 240 for validators 1-5 for epoch 2.

+### Edge case 1: manual delegation for party eligible for auto delegation:
+- epoch 0: party associated 1000 VEGA
+- epoch 0: party nominated 200 VEGA to validators 1-5
+- epoch 1: party associated 200 VEGA
+- epoch 1: party requests to delegate 100 VEGA to validator1
+- end of epoch1: party1 has 300 delegated to validator1, 200 delegated to validators 2-5 and 100 remain undelegated.
+- end of epoch2: the remaining associated undelegated 100 VEGA get auto-delegated and distrubuted such that validator1 gets 27 (100 * 300/1100) and validators 2-5 get each 18 - and 1 token remains undelegated

+### Edge case 2: manual undelegation for party eligible for auto delegation:
+- epoch 0: party associated 1000 VEGA
+- epoch 0: party nominated 200 VEGA to validators 1-5
+- epoch 1: party associated 100 VEGA
+- epoch 1: party requests to undelegate 200 VEGA from validator1
+- end of epoch1: party has 300 unnominated VEGA which will NOT be auto delegated
+- epoch 2: party requests to delegate 300 to validator 2
+- epoch 2: party associated 100 VEGA
+- end of epoch 2: party has 500 nominated to validator2 and 200 nominated to validators 3-5
+- end of epoch 3: party has 100 unnominated VEGA which gets nominated proportionally between validators 2-5 - i.e. validator 2 gets 45, validator 3-4-5 get 18 each

+### Edge case 3: respecting max per validator
+- epoch 0: party associated 1500 VEGA
+- epoch 0: party nominated 100, 200, 300, 400, 500 VEGA to validators 1-5 respectively
+- epoch 1: party associated 300 VEGA
+- end of epoch 1: according to the proportion of nomination, validators need to get 20,40,60,80,100 respectively - however max per validator implies availale balances of 100, 80, 60, 40, 20 for validators 1,2,3,4,5 respectively
+- meaning that at the following delegation will apply: 120, 240, 360, 440, 520.
+There will be no attempt to top up validators against the proportion implied by the nomination.